Let me offer you some history with that cup of Tito

 At the end of the previous entry, I’d taken the oath as a Pioniri but more importantly taken you through some of the events that shaped the early life of Josip Broz.
 The onset of the Second World War loomed and he had adopted the moniker Tito.
 Although he continued consolidating his position within the still outlawed Communist Party, it would be his accomplishments as the leader of the Yugoslav resistance (the Partisans) that fought the Axis that would vault him to becoming the politically powerful strongman who would rule the country for more than three decades.

-If you date the beginning of World War II as the German invasion of Poland on 1 September 1939, then fighting in Europe had been going on for a bit more than 19 months when the German army, aided by Italian and Hungarian forces invaded the Kingdom of Yugoslavia on 6 April 1941.
+If you date the beginning of World War II as the German invasion of Poland on 1 September 1939, then fighting in Europe had been going on for a bit more than 19 months when the German army, aided by Italian and Hungarian forces, invaded the Kingdom of Yugoslavia on 6 April 1941.
 Within four days of the invasion, Slavko Kvaternik, who had deep involvement with the Ustaša (Croatian Revolutionary Movement) proclaimed the Independent State of Croatia with himself as First Minister of the Armed Forces and Ante Pavelić as the titular leader.
 This Nazi puppet regime would be responsible for some of the worst atrocities and mass murders of the war.

-The Yugoslav army crumbled just days later and on 17 April, the last Yugoslav king, Peter II (who had ascended to the throne after his father Alexander I was assassinated by an Ustaša hired Bulgarian) fled the country with some of the other members of his government.
+The Yugoslav army crumbled just days later and on 17 April, the last Yugoslav king, Peter II (who had ascended to the throne after his father Alexander 1 was assassinated by an Ustaša hired Bulgarian) fled the country with some of the other members of his government.
 The few who remained quickly acquiesced to German demands, ceased their resistance, and acceded to the governance of the so-called Independent State of Croatia.

 Not so Tito and the communists.
 Their response was to form a Military Committee within the Central Committee of the Yugoslav Communist Party (KPJ).
 Within weeks of the surrender, Tito, hearkening back to his early days as a communist activist, issued a pamphlet calling on Yugoslavs to unite in a battle against the occupation and their puppet government.
-By the end of June 1941, the Central Committee of the KPJ had appointed Tito commander-in-chief of the National Liberation Army (NOV) or, as it came to be commonly called, the Partisans.
+By the end of June 1941, the Central Committee of the KPJ had appointed Tito commander-in-chief of the National Liberation Army (N O V) or, as it came to be commonly called, the Partisans.

 Tito managed to broker a fragile agreement with monarchist Chetnik forces in Serbia and with them managed to liberate territory in what became the short-lived Republic of Užice.
 This was the first liberated territory of the war.
 It’s also reported that during this time, Tito ordered his forces to assist escaping Jews, and that more than 2,000 Jews fought directly for him.
 (Tito was an equal opportunity nationalist guerilla fighter who accepted women as well as Jews, Gypsies, and Chetniks.)
-The cooperation between Tito’s NOV and the Chetniks, who were led by Dragoljub “Draža” Mihailović, lasted about a year before the monarchist Serbian faction eventually broke off – at first surreptitiously and later openly – to cooperate with the Axis powers.
+The cooperation between Tito’s N O V and the Chetniks, who were led by Dragoljub “Draža” Mihailović, lasted about a year before the monarchist Serbian faction eventually broke off – at first surreptitiously and later openly – to cooperate with the Axis powers.

 In December 1941, the Partisans created the First Proletarian Brigade commanded by Koča Popović who would later become both Foreign Minister and Vice President under Tito.
 They are seen together in this 1943 photo.
 Tito is on the left.